daos-stack/daos/utils/docker/examples/README.md

 # DAOS in Docker

 This document describes different ways to build and deploy Docker images for running application using a DAOS storage system.
+This document also presents how to containerize a DAOS server and the SPDK setup third party tool.

 ## Prerequisites